saibotsivad/web-components/README.md

 As it goes, maybe you'll see a way to abstract things into modules in a more logical way.

+# Links that are related?

+I put it in [a wiki](https://github.com/saibotsivad/web-components/wiki/Related-Links) so other people could add their own links without needing to make pull requests and stuff.

 # License

 Not that many people will be reading this, but in case you find something useful: